How to rotate user agents per request in Node.js

 }npm install user-agents

 Keep one header profile per browser family.
 HEADER_PROFILES holds the Accept, Accept-Language, Accept-Encoding, and client-hint values that Chrome and Firefox each send.
 These are stored together so the rotation does not split a User-Agent from its matching headers.
-The Chrome profile carries Sec-Ch-Ua; the Firefox profile sets it to null, because Firefox does not send client hints and adding them would be a mismatch.
-Two static profiles cover the desktop case here; when you need header sets generated across many browser and version combinations, the canonical implementation is Apify's header-generator, which samples matching headers from a network trained on real traffic.
+The Chrome profile carries Sec-Ch-Ua; the Firefox profile sets it to null, because Firefox does not send client hints and adding them would itself be the inconsistency a detector flags.
+Two static profiles cover the desktop case here; when you need header sets generated across many browser and version combinations, use Apify's header-generator, which samples matching headers from a model trained on real traffic.
+One more thing drifts over time: the v="126" in secChUa names a major version, so if you bump the Chrome version in a User-Agent string without updating it, the client hint and the UA disagree, and the package itself can ship stale versions if you leave it months out of date, so update it periodically and keep these major versions in step with it.

 Sample the pool by real frequency. new UserAgent([/Chrome|Firefox/, { deviceCategory: 'desktop' }]) constrains intoli/user-agents to desktop Chrome and Firefox, the two families with a profile.
 The library weights its picks by real-world traffic frequency, so common browsers appear more often than rare ones.
 Calling source() returns a fresh identity object and .toString() gives its User-Agent string.